resizing a program's window.

 So let's have a look at the Maximise, Minimise and Restore Down buttons in action.

-minimise, maximise and restore down.
+using minimise, maximise & restore down.

-moving a window.
+moving a program window.

 When a window is in the Restore Down position, you can move it around the screen.